MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-model-model-in-flow.md

         items('Apply_to_each')?['Amount']?['value']

  Congratulations!
-You have created a Flow that leverages a form processing AI Builder model.
-Click *Save* on the top right, and then click *Test* to try out your Flow.
+You have created a flow that leverages a form processing AI Builder model.
+Click **Save** on the top right, and then click **Test** to try out your flow.